 b.
 How students will be rewarded (i.e., school release 10 minutes early, an extended lunch period, some type of food reward, an assembly or coupons to local merchants)

 c.
-If rewards require funds, how the SAVE club will help fund or solicit sponsorship from outside resources (Click here for more ideas.)
+If rewards require funds, how the SAVE Promise Club will help fund or solicit sponsorship from outside resources (Get more ideas)

 d.
 How you will promote Fight-Free Days with students and faculty (i.e., putting up posters, making morning announcements, passing out tip cards for students, hosting a kick-off event or placing a large sign in front of the school where you can update the number of days that have been fight free)

 e.
 Benefits to students and the school (i.e., reinforcing Say Something, decreasing discipline referrals, decreasing fear in school, decreasing school violence incidents, increasing positive publicity for the school, encouraging positive peer pressure)